In February 1972 Inside Sports made its debut on W-O-O-K Radio in Washington, DC changing the way we talk sports in America forever.

 You can tell a lie on me and hope I don’t hear about it, but don’t tell a lie on a dead man when he cannot defend himself.
-Coach Roundtree is no longer with us–gone too soon (2005), because these same hypocrites did not support and help him to smell the flowers while he lived.
+Coach Roundtree was a jewel in the black community.
+He is no longer with us–gone too soon (2005), because these same hypocrites did not support and help him to smell the flowers while he lived.

-The former players, George ‘Dee’ Williams, Roy ‘Monk’ Wilkins, Ollie Johnson and Donald ‘Pom Pom’ Hicks and Dave Bing (The Joker in the deck) were the guest on the podcast.
+The former players, George ‘Dee’ Williams, Roy ‘Monk’ Wilkins, Ollie Johnson, Donald ‘Pom Pom’ Hicks and Dave Bing were the guest on the podcast.

 Butch should have swore in each guest in like they do in a court of law, make them put their hand on the Bible and swear to “Tell the truth and nothing but truth, so help them God”!
 Four out of five were born liars and a stack of Bibles would have been in vain.
 One thing is evident, Butch didn’t learn from me, ‘When you don’t know you ask someone’.

 The playgrounds we played on were Brown, Henry T. Blow, Carver, Watts, and Kelly Miller.
 It was the 50s and 60s and all five were younger than me, but listening to the interview you would have thought these guys had come down with a case of dementia.
-They were too young to have dementia and were too old to sound so stupid.
+Dementia was not the problem and they were too old to sound so stupid.
 I didn’t recall any of the BS that had Butch McAdams jumping up and down and sounding like a “Groupie”!
 Some of the lies that were being told you have would thought they played somewhere in the twi-light zone or on planet Mars far from the playgrounds in NE DC which were my domain.

 These so-called legends, especially, Dave and Monk Wilkins, they played Butch McAdams like a drum.
 First, Butch didn’t do his homework and they took advantage of him because he didn’t know or understand the landscape of NE playground basketball.